We first visited this park back in 2015, when it quickly went on our “Favourite Parks” list.

--The chalet is open daily mid-June to the end of September from 9am-9pm.
+-The chalet is *supposed* to open daily mid-June to the end of September from 9am-9pm.
 There are drinking fountains inside, as well as outside the chalet.

 -We were able to find street parking right in front on Somerled, but watch for the signs!

 -You can find outdoor fitness equipment near the corner of Fielding and Coronation.
-I didn’t take any pictures.
+It’s minimal.